Homeschool History With YouTube

 YouTube videos are an excellent way for your family to explore history.
 There are YouTube videos covering nearly every historical event.
 These engaging videos can help spark the interest of a child who thinks history is boring.
 They also give children who love history another way to learn more about the topics that interest them.
 Educational videos can be used to fill in gaps when you haven’t been able to get to the library, or the library doesn’t have books on a particular historical event.

 Below are some YouTube history channels that are favorites among homeschoolers.
-Many of the channels have a wide variety of content, so the suggested age ranges are very approximate.
-I strongly recommend that you preview the videos before allowing your children to watch them, as standards vary by family.
+Many channels offer a wide variety of content, so the suggested age ranges are very approximate.
+I strongly recommend that you preview the videos before allowing your children to watch them, as standards vary from family to family.

 YouTube History Channels